Your Guide To Yoga Class Etiquette

 Going to a Yoga class for the first time?
 No problem!
 Follow these simple but important rules.

-When checking your studio’s schedule, make sure that you are signing up for a class that is appropriate for your level.
+When checking your studio’s schedule, make sure that you are signing up for a class that is appropriate for your level and interest.
 If you have never practiced before a Level I, or beginner class is probably a good way to go.
 These classes are usually focused on proper alignment and cover the basics and fundamentals of yoga.

 If it's your first time at a studio, you will probably have to sign a form and check in with the front desk.
-Arriving early also allows you to calmly walk into the studio, find a space, unroll your eco-friendly cork mat, and collect any props necessary for the class such as straps, blocks etc. This time also allows you to get into the right mindset.
+Arriving early also allows you to calmly walk into the studio, find a space, unroll your eco-friendly cork mat, (Our Chakra Pro Yoga Mat is always a class hit) and collect any props necessary for the class such as straps, blocks etc. This time also allows you to get into the right mindset.

 Most yoga studios require you to take your shoes off at a designated area prior to coming into the shala where classes are held.
 If you go to a yoga class at your local gym, take your shoes off prior to entering the yoga studio.
 There are cultural and spiritual reasons for this, but yoga is also practiced on the floor, so bringing your shoes into the space where you are practicing will make it unclean.